92hackers/big-data-practise/problem-list.md

-# This file will record many mistakes, errors, questions, problems i faced when
+# The file will record many mistakes, errors, questions, problems i faced when making the practise
-doing the practise

 ### Problems